-Aphasia is a language disorder that affects over 2 million people in the U.S., commonly after a stroke.
-It makes speaking and understanding others very difficult, turning simple conversations into major challenges.
-This sudden change can be stressful and confusing for both the person with aphasia and their family and friends.
-Frustration and a sense of loneliness can result from communication difficulties.
+Aphasia is a language disorder that affects more than 2 million people in the U.S., often after a stroke.
+It makes it hard to talk and understand others, turning simple chats into big struggles.
+This sudden change can be really confusing and stressful for both the person with aphasia and their loved ones.
+It can lead to frustration and feelings of loneliness because of the communication struggles.

 Causes of Aphasia